ionaspaul/AdminLTE-laravel10/README.md

 ## Security Vulnerabilities

-If you discover a security vulnerability within this project, please send an e-mail to Nihir Zala via [testnihir@gmail.com](mailto:testnihir@gmail.com).
+If you discover a security vulnerability within this project, please send an e-mail to Ionas Paul via [ionaspauldev@gmail.com](mailto:ionaspauldev@gmail.com).
 All security vulnerabilities will be promptly addressed.If you find any issue or bug you can mail me.

 ## License